New Client Testimonial - September 2020

 At my counselling and hypnotherapy practice in Berkhamsted I frequently see people who are suffering with anxiety and panic attacks, but what is the difference between the two?
 If you need help with anxiety or panic attacks please feel free to get in touch via the contact form.

-Counselling and hypnotherapy for PTSD (post traumatic stress disorder) in Berkhamsted
+Counselling for PTSD (post traumatic stress disorder) in Berkhamsted

 Posted on 8th Nov 2017